privacyguides/privacyguides.org/collections/_posts/2021-12-01-firefox-privacy-2021-update.md

 cover: firefox-privacy-2021.png
 color: "linear-gradient(to bottom, rgba(158, 82, 19, 0.5), rgba(158, 82, 19, 0.9))"
 layout: post
-excerpt: A lot changed between now and 2019, not least in regards to Firefox.
+excerpt: A lot changed between 2019 and now, not least in regards to Firefox.
 ---

-A lot changed between now and 2019, not least in regards to Firefox.
+A lot changed between 2019 and now, not least in regards to Firefox.
 Since our last [post](https://privacyguides.org/blog/2019/11/09/firefox-privacy/), Mozilla has [improved](https://blog.mozilla.org/en/products/firefox/latest-firefox-rolls-out-enhanced-tracking-protection-2-0-blocking-redirect-trackers-by-default/) privacy with [Enhanced Tracking Protection (ETP)](https://blog.mozilla.org/en/products/firefox/firefox-now-available-with-enhanced-tracking-protection-by-default/).
 Earlier this year Mozilla introduced [Total Cookie Protection](https://blog.mozilla.org/security/2021/02/23/total-cookie-protection/) (Dynamic First Party Isolation dFPI).
 This was then further tightened with [Enhanced Cookie Clearing](https://blog.mozilla.org/security/2021/08/10/firefox-91-introduces-enhanced-cookie-clearing/).
 We're also looking very forward to [Site Isolation](https://blog.mozilla.org/security/2021/05/18/introducing-site-isolation-in-firefox/) (code named Fission) being enabled by default in the coming releases.

 Now that so many privacy features are built into the browser, there is little need for extensions made by third-party developers.
 Accordingly, we have updated our very outdated [browser](https://privacyguides.org/browsers/) section.
 If you've got an old browser profile we suggest **creating a new one**.
 Some of the old advice may make your browser *more* unique.

 #### Privacy Tweaks "about:config"

 We're no longer recommending that users set `about:config` switches manually.
-Those switches need to be up to date and continiously maintained.
+Those switches need to be up to date and continuously maintained.
 They should be studied before blindly making modifications.
-Sometimes their behaviour changes in between Firefox releases, is superseeded by other keys or they are  removed entirely.
+Sometimes their behaviour changes in between Firefox releases, is superseded by other keys or they are  removed entirely.
 We do not see any point in duplicating the efforts of the community [Arkenfox](https://github.com/arkenfox/user.js) project.
 Arkenfox has very good documentation in their [wiki](https://github.com/arkenfox/user.js/wiki) and we use it ourselves.

 #### LocalCDN and Decentraleyes

 These extensions aren't required with Total Cookie Protection (TCP), which is enabled if you've set Enhanced Tracking Protection (ETP) to **Strict**.

 Replacing scripts on CDNs with local versions is not a comprehensive solution and is a form of [enumeration of badness](https://www.ranum.com/security/computer_security/editorials/dumb/).
-While it may work with some scripts that are included it doesn't help with most other third party connections.
+While it may work with some scripts that are included it doesn't help with most other third-party connections.

 CDN extensions never really improved privacy as far as sharing your IP address was concerned and their usage is fingerprintable as this Tor Project developer [points out](https://gitlab.torproject.org/tpo/applications/tor-browser/-/issues/22089#note_2639603).
 They are the wrong tool for the job and are not a substitute for a good VPN or Tor.
 Its worth noting the [resources](https://git.synz.io/Synzvato/decentraleyes/-/tree/master/resources) for Decentraleyes are hugely out of date and would not be likely used anyway.